Central Office for South Vietnam

-MACV had imagined COSVN as a physically large, permanent structure due to their ability to carefully coordinate and direct Viet Cong activity entirely.
-It had become a near obsessive fixture for US and South Vietnamese leadership, given that it coordinated the complete activities of the Viet Cong.
-In fact these two organizations were composed of individuals living in thatched huts in the jungle just like all the guerrillas, and so there was no physical structure of any kind and existed as a highly-mobile headquarter to direct the Viet Cong war effort.
-The apparatus of the CO and COSVN had to move around all the time in order to avoid bombing and search and destroy operations conducted by the Americans, and was both physically capable of defending itself and highly mobile to continue to the nature of the war.
-Therefore, it can be stated that the CO and COSVN never had any kind of physical form.
+MACV had imagined COSVN as a physically large, permanent structure due to the carefully coordinated and planned nature of Viet Cong activity.
+It became a near obsessive fixture for US military and political leadership, referred to by some as the "Bamboo Pentagon."
+In fact, what the Americans called COSVN was a dispersed, highly-mobile headquarters network, often working out of thatched huts in the jungle.
+There was no centralized, static physical structure overseeing Viet Cong operations, as US and ARVN bombing and search and destroy missions forced NLF leadership to remain mobile and well camouflaged.

-US and South Vietnamese intelligence services had continually targeted COSVN for nearly a decade, given their near total importance in controlling the war effort.
-It had become an obsession of Richard Nixon in his view to win the war.
+MACV and the Joint Chiefs of Staff had sought to locate and target COSVN for nearly a decade, given its perceived importance in controlling the war effort.
+It became an obsession of Richard Nixon, who was advised by Admiral John McCain that its destruction could prove decisive:

 The Joint Chiefs of Staff claimed to have located the enemy's headquarters inside Cambodia — what the United States called the Central Office for South Vietnam, or COSVN.
 The chiefs envisioned it as a "Bamboo Pentagon," concealed beneath the jungle's canopy.
 They thought that if you could blow up this central headquarters, you could cripple the enemy's capacity to command and control attacks on US forces in South Vietnam.
 McCain said the United States should destroy it and win the damn war.

 In 1965, nearly 400 US warplanes attempted to wipe out COSVN in an aerial attack, but had no effect on the elusive shadow command.
-Near-daily B-52 raids against its headquarters in Memot, Cambodia failed to kill any of its leadership and insertion of US / RVN Special Forces teams usually wound up dead or returning with heavy casualties, and it was described as "poking a beehive the size of a basketball".
-COSVN and CO continued to exist, evolving into the Provisional Revolutionary Government of the Republic of South Vietnam in 1969, and narrowly avoided capture of its entire headquarters by ARVN and Cambodian forces during the escape of the Provisional Revolutionary Government but still maintained its direct activities as serving as a Hanoi intermediary.
+Frequent B-52 raids against its headquarters in Memot, Cambodia failed to kill any of its leadership, while insertion of US / ARVN Special Forces teams often resulted in heavy casualties, described as "poking a beehive the size of a basketball".
+COSVN narrowly avoided capture of its entire headquarters by ARVN and Cambodian forces during the escape of the Provisional Revolutionary Government in 1970, but after an evacuation to new bases further north in Kratie Province, regular NLF operations in South Vietnam were resumed.